epfl-lasa/docker_setup/README.md

   && rm -rf /var/lib/apt/lists/*
 ```

-Please not the last line `rm -rf /var/lib/apt/lists/*`.
+Note the last line `rm -rf /var/lib/apt/lists/*`.
 Again, this is good practice to use after installing a package.
-It delete the cache made `apt update` to save some space.
+It deletes the cache made by `apt update` call to save some space.
 However, if you want or need to install another package afterwards, you will need to re-run `apt update`.
 This is one of the reasons why it is recommended to run all installations in one batch, as it saves both time and space.

 ### ENV

-The `ENV` command create an environment variable that can be used later in the `Dockerfile`, but also in the executed container.
+The `ENV` command creates an environment variable that can be used later in the `Dockerfile`, but also in the executed container.
 Syntax for using `ENV` is

 ```dockerfile
 ENV MYVAR value